GFDRR/CCDR-tools/_sources/docs/philosophy_of_mapping.md

 ### Anaximander of Miletus: The First World Map

 Prior to Eratosthenes, **Anaximander of Miletus** (c.
 610–546 BCE) is often cited as the first to draw a map of the world, though none of his works survive.
 According to later sources, his map represented the known world as a circular disk floating in space, surrounded by ocean.
-This representation was not just geographical—it reflected a **metaphysical cosmology**.
+This representation was not just geographical — it reflected a **metaphysical cosmology**.
 The Earth was conceived as a central, balanced entity, suggesting an underlying harmony and order to the universe, a theme common in pre-Socratic thought.

 ```{figure} images/map_anaxim.jpg
 :alt: Anaximander's Map